esito/dberase/README.md

 ### Edit application.properties ###

-Edit the database and jpa properties in the `application.properties` file in the `src/main/resources` folder:
+If necessary, edit the database and jpa properties in the `application.properties` file in the `src/main/resources` folder:

 	# Database connection parameters
 	spring.jpa.hibernate.ddl-auto=create-drop